neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 ![](images/03.png)

 That takes you to a description of Neo4j Aura Professional in the Google Cloud Marketplace.
-The parent account, owned by OneBlink.AI has already subscribed to this listing.
-However, we still need to enable the API.
+The Aura database is already enabled for this project.
+You can start using it by clicking on the "Manage" button, as shown in the screenshot.

-Click on "Enable."
+Click on "Manage."

 ![](images/04.png)